The Challenge

 Can I have a caddie or take a cart?

 Yes.
-We encourage players who cannot walk the entire way (36, 54 or 72 holes) to have a caddie, take a cart, or a combination thereof.?
+We encourage players who cannot walk the entire way (36, 54 or 72 holes) to have a caddie, take a cart, or do a combination.

 Can the challenge be covered by more than one player?